 As the Accounting Officer I am personally responsible for the overall organisation, management and staffing of the Welsh Language Commissioner.
-I must ensure that the organisation has a high standard of financial management and that its financial systems and procedures promote the efficient and economical conduct of business and safeguard financial propriety and regularity.
+I must ensure that the organisation has a high standard of financial control and that its financial systems and procedures promote the efficient and economical conduct of business. safeguarding financial propriety and regularity.